Tracardi/tracardi-api/manual/en/docs/installation/tracardi_ssl.md

 docker run -p 8686:80 -e ELASTIC_HOST=http://<your-laptop-ip>:9200 tracardi-api-ssl
 ```

-## Running Tracardi with SSL certificates provided from outside container
+## Running Tracardi API with SSL certificates provided from outside container

 Sometimes you do not want to build the docker yourself.
 Then you can use the prebuild docker and attach
 value with your certificates.
 To do that pull `tracardi/tracardi-api-ssl`.